rudl-project/rudl.infracamp.org/docs/setup/node/index.md

 title: Join Nodes
 layout: scrollspy
 description: |
-    How to start the master Node
+    How to start the client Nodes including Setup for Nodes
 ---

 ## Joining Nodes